abdelrahman-shebl/Depi/README.md

 - ✅ Task 01: Completed
 - ✅ Task 02: Completed
+- ✅ Task 03: In Progress
-- ⏳ Task 03: In Progress
+- ⏳ Task 04: In Progress
 - 🔜 More coming soon...